cdzombak/thingshub/README.md

 * `repoOwner`: the owner of the Github repo to sync.
 Required.
 * `repoName`: the Github repo to sync.
 Required.
 * `areaName`: the area in Things to use for this project.
 Optional; default is none.
-* `projectPrefix`: prefix which will be applied to project names.
+* `projectPrefix`: prefix which will be applied to project names & tasks’ titles (before the issue number).
 Optional; default is none.

 ### Run